 Sleep In A Ger:

 A ger is a traditional Mongolian yurt that is made from wood, felt, canvas and (more recently) plastic.
-You’ll see them dotted all over the countryside and you’re likely to sleep in many while travelling Mongolia.
+You’ll see them dotted all over the countryside and you’re likely to sleep in many while traveling Mongolia.
 Just make sure you know your ger etiquette before entering a family’s home.

 Off The Beaten Path in Mongolia